openmrs/openmrs-module-bedmanagement/owa/README.md

 # Bed Management OWA

 > An front-end React app for the _admin_ side of bed management: management of admisson locations, addition & removal of beds, setup of bed layouts, ... etc.

+# Dependencies

+To leverage the bed management owa, you must be running the OpenMRS owa module.

 ## Installation / Production Use
 The Bed Management UI OWA will be automatically deployed upon installing the Bed Management module.